Edgemoor

 Minutes

-minutes of the November meeting were approved as recorded with the addition of
+meeting were approved as recorded with the addition of Brad Johnson’s name as

-Brad Johnson’s name as Co-Chair for Neighborhood Safety.
+Co-Chair for Neighborhood Safety.

-Report of
+Report of Officers

-Treasurer, Lois Miles
+Treasurer, Lois Miles reported that we had no

-reported that we had no disbursements or income this month.
-She also mentioned she had contacted Copy
+disbursements or income this month.
+She

-Source to check cost for the Neighborhood Mail-out.
+also mentioned she had contacted Copy Source to check cost for the Neighborhood

-President’s Report – Lauri
+Report – Lauri thanked everyone for

-thanked everyone for their continued support and reminded the members that we
+their continued support and reminded the members that we are still looking for

-Election would be in February and until then the Board would rotate
+February and until then the Board would rotate facilitation of meetings.

-Report – Welcome back Brad!
+MNAC Report – Welcome back Brad!
 Brad copied me with the following MNAC

 report: